niuware/mui-rte/README.md

 <img src="http://niuware.github.io/public/assets/mui-rte/editor-w-controls-1-2-0.png" width="600" />

 **mui-rte** is a complete text editor and viewer for `material-ui` v3 and v4 based on `draft-js` and written in Typescript.
-It is ready to use out of the box yet supports user defined block, style, callback, and decorators definitions as well as toolbars and style customization to enhance the editor to all needs.
+It is ready to use out of the box yet supports user defined block, style, callback, and decorator definitions as well as toolbar and theme customization to enhance the editor to all needs.

 ## Installation